unaizrehmani/AffinityCharity/README.md

 Finally, run `npm start` inside main directory.

+## Wiki
+Our wiki for this project can be found [here.](https://github.com/unaizrehmani/social-charity/wiki) You'll find everything you need in regards to documentation for this project.

 ## API Documentation
 All of our documentation for using the API can be found [here.](https://github.com/unaizrehmani/social-charity/wiki/API-Documentation)

+## Style Guide
+//Todo: add style guide link